 Running graphical (GUI) programs as root

-It is very common for desktop users to run the file manager (Nautilus in Ubuntu) as root when installing programs and performing system tasks, because it is usually faster and easier than typing commands in the terminal.
+It has been, and still is, common for desktop users to run the file manager (Nautilus in Ubuntu) as root when installing programs and performing system tasks, because it is usually faster and easier than typing commands in the terminal.
 Desktop users, in particular, prefer using GUIs, and there is nothing wrong with that.
-What is a very serious problem, however, is the fact that Linux does not yet offer a decent desktop experience due to multiple "tiny" missing features and bugs related to GUIs.
+Even some system administrators prefer it at times.
+What is a very serious problem, however, is the fact that Linux does not yet offer a decent GUI/desktop experience due many such silly problems.

 Since gksudo is no longer available, what should you use instead?
 The answer is simple.
 Currently the official recommendation seems to be that you use gksudo (Ubuntu) or kdesudo (Kubuntu).
 But, confident users may also use normal sudo or sudo -i.